-Any use of groundwater from the site is prohibited under the UEC.
-Annual inspections will confirm that groundwater from the site is not being extracted or utilized without EPD approval.
-Use of groundwater refers to all extraction methods that include but are not limited to, irrigation, cooling, fire suppression, and drinking water.
-The extraction of the groundwater for the use of characterization purposes (i.e. due diligence, corrective action, etc) is permitted.
+Under the Taylor UEC, extraction of groundwater from the land parcel is prohibited on Taylor and all adjacent VIRP-approved qualifying properties.
+Annual inspections will be conducted to verify that groundwater is not being extracted or used at the subject properties without prior approval from EPD.
+Verification of non-use on adjacent downgradient properties will be performed through annual water supply well searches for each qualifying property.
+For this plan, "use of groundwater" includes, but is not limited to, extraction for irrigation, cooling, fire suppression, and drinking water.
+Groundwater extraction for site characterization activities (e.g., due diligence, corrective action, etc.) is permitted.

 The primary constituents of concern (COCs) established in the VIRP for groundwater are chlorinated volatile organic compounds (CVOCs).
-These COCs include trichloroethylene (TCE), 1,1-dichloroethane (1,1-DCA), 1,1-dichloroethylene (1,1-DCE), cis-1,2-dichloroethylene (1,2-DCE), and vinyl chloride (VC).
+These COCs include trichloroethylene (TCE), 1,1- dichloroethane (1,1-DCA), 1,1-dichloroethylene (1,1-DCE), cis-1,2-dichloroethylene (1,2-DCE), and vinyl chloride (VC).
 Figure 2-1 illustrates the residual COC footprint in groundwater based on the January 2023 sampling event.